 - 504 Loan Program – The SBA 504 program was designed for long-term, fixed-rate financing with lower equity injection requirements.
 These funds are typically used to buy, construct or refinance owner-occupied commercial real estate or even to acquire long-life fixed assets for expansion or modernization of existing commercial real estate.
 Normally, these loans are structured with First Utah Bank covering 50% of the total project costs, the borrower covering 10% of the total project costs, and the SBA covering the remaining 40% of the total project costs.
 Projects larger than those allowed by the SBA 7(a) Loan Program may be accommodated through this program.

 - SBA Express – This program is typically used for business lines of credit but may also be used for term loans under some circumstances.
 Maximum loan size is $350,000.
 Lines of credit typically last between 1-2 years with the option to renew at the end of that time period, or with the option to term-out the balance.
 These loans are perfect for start-up companies that need a little extra working capital to get off the ground.

 - SBA Export Express – As the simplest export loan program offered by the SBA, lenders may use their own forms and procedures to make term loans or revolving lines of credit up to $500,000.
 Loan proceeds may be used for business purposes that will enhance a company’s export development and activities.

-- Working Capital CAPLine Program – Like the SBA Express program, this program is typically designed to help small to mid-sized businesses meet their short term and cyclical working capital needs.
+- Working Capital CAPLine Program – While sharing some similarities to the SBA Express program, this program is typically designed to help established small to mid-sized businesses meet their short term and cyclical working capital needs.
 Line of credit amount up to $5,000,000.